6 Steps To Build Personas Like a Boss

 Step 5.
 Create persona(s).

 Some folks like to print interview docs and highlight key info (um, me!).
-Some like to enter the info into a spreadsheet.
+Some like to enter the info into a spreadsheet across multiple people to find the patterns.
 Do what works best for you.

 Aha!
 Note: It’s OK to make some educated guesses and assumptions based on what you know about the target audience.
 Test and revisit your assumptions later.